Localization Driven Quantum Sensing

-Proposing an experimentally relevant observable with quantum advantage for fractionally filled equilibrium case is, however, turns out to be non-trivial.
-The operator $\hat{O}_{cdw}$ is not a suitable operator as the ground state is devoid of CDW (charge-hole) ordering in the localized phase (see Supplemental Material for further details \cite{suppli1}).
+Proposing an experimentally relevant observable with quantum advantage for fractionally filled equilibrium case turns out to be non-trivial.
+The operator $\hat{O}_{cdw}$ is not a suitable operator as the ground state is devoid of CDW (charge-hole) ordering in the localized phase \cite{suppli1}.
 Unlike the single particle case, it fails to characterize the transition, and no proper scaling with $L$ is found.
-However, a proper scaling can be found with other suitable observable, such as $\hat{O}_{H_2}{=}\sum_{i} \cos(2\pi i \omega) \hat{c}^{\dagger}_{i}\hat{c}_{i}$ (which is basically $\hat{H}_2$, but a new notation has been introduced for consistency: $\hat{O}_{H_2} \equiv \hat{H}_2$).
+However, a proper scaling can be found with other suitable observables, such as $\hat{O}_{H_2}{=}\sum_{i} \cos(2\pi i \omega) \hat{c}^{\dagger}_{i}\hat{c}_{i}$ (which is basically $\hat{H}_2$, but a new notation has been introduced for consistency: $\hat{O}_{H_2} \equiv \hat{H}_2$).
 The corresponding OFI ($F_{H_2}$), as followed from Eq.~(\ref{eq:error}) admits a proper scaling with $L$: $F_{H_2}^* = L^{1.04(1)}$, but it barely beats the SQL.
-One can then think of a few strategies, one of which is by preparing the system artificially in highly excited state with high CDW order, and then monitor the adiabatic evolution of $\hat{O}_{cdw}$ by tuning $V$ to lower values.
-This strategy however may not be useful because of closely lying near-degenerate excited states or energy crossings.
+One may think of a few strategies, one of which is by preparing the system artificially in a highly excited state with high CDW order and then monitoring the adiabatic evolution of $\hat{O}_{cdw}$ by tuning $V$ to lower values.
+This strategy, however, may not be useful because of closely lying near-degenerate excited states or energy crossings.
 The second way is to adopt a dynamical strategy for engineering dynamical sensors.
-The idea is to prepare the system in the ground state or in the highly excited state with high CDW order, and then quench to the transition point or through the transition point to the opposite phase.
-Below we present the related results.
+The protocol is to prepare the system in the ground or highly excited state with high CDW order and then quench to or through $V_c$ to either of the phases.